Mypy Frequently Asked Questions

 static typing in mypy.

-Also while PyPy focuses on efficiency, mypy addresses many concerns,
+Also while PyPy focuses on efficiency, mypy aims to address many concerns,

 PyPy is an implementation of Python that conforms

-closely to the main Python implementation, more closely than mypy will.
+closely to the main Python implementation, more closely than the mypy

 Even though mypy aims to support